 Services that are covered for you What you must pay when you get these services Blood - including storage and administration (this means processing and handling of blood).
-Coverage begins with the first pint of blood that you need.
-In addition, for the administration of blood infusion, you will pay the cost sharing as described under the following sections of this chart, depending on where you received infusion services: Physician/Practitioner Services, Including Doctor's Office Visits Outpatient Surgery and Other Medical Services Provided at Hospital Outpatient Facilities and Ambulatory Surgical Centers \$0 copayment for Medicare-covered blood services.
-Your provider may need to obtain prior authorization.
-Other outpatient diagnostic tests - Non-radiological diagnostic services \$0 copayment for Medicare-covered non-radiological diagnostic services.
-Examples include, but are not limited to EKG's, pulmonary function tests, home or labbased sleep studies, and treadmill stress tests.
-Your provider may need to obtain prior authorization.
+Coverage begins with the first pint of blood that you need. \$0 copayment for Medicare- covered blood services. ^{††} In addition, for the administration of blood infusion, you will pay the cost-sharing as described under the following sections of this chart, depending on where you received infusion services: Physician/practitioner services, including doctor's office visits Outpatient surgery and other medical services provided at hospital outpatient facilities and ambulatory surgical centers Other outpatient diagnostic tests - non-radiological diagnostic services \$0 copayment for Medicare- covered non-radiological diagnostic services. ^{††} Examples include, but are not limited to EKG's, pulmonary function tests, home or labbased sleep studies, and treadmill stress tests.

-Services that are covered for you What you must pay when you get these services Other outpatient diagnostic tests - Radiological diagnostic services, not including x-rays. \$0 copayment for Medicare- covered radiological diagnostic services, not including X-rays, performed in a physician's office or at a free-standing facility (such as a radiology center or medical clinic).
-Your provider may need to obtain prior authorization.
+Services that are covered for you What you must pay when you get these services Other outpatient diagnostic tests - radiological diagnostic services, not including x-rays. \$0 copayment for each diagnostic mammogram. ^{††} \$0 copayment for each vascular screening by a doctor in your home or a nursing home in which you reside. †† \$55 copayment for other Medicare-covered radiological diagnostic services, not including X-rays, performed in a physician's office or at a free-standing facility (such as a radiology center or medical clinic). ^{††} You pay these amounts until you reach the out-of-pocket maximum.
 The diagnostic radiology services require specialized equipment beyond standard X-ray equipment and must be performed by specially trained or certified personnel.
 Examples include, but are not limited to, specialized scans, CT, SPECT, PET, MRI, MRA, nuclear studies, ultrasounds, diagnostic mammograms and interventional radiological procedures (myelogram, cystogram, angiogram, and barium studies).

-Services that are covered for you What you must pay when you get these services Outpatient Hospital Observation Outpatient observation cost-Observation services are hospital outpatient services given sharing is explained in to determine if you need to be admitted as an inpatient or Outpatient Surgery and Other can be discharged.
-For outpatient hospital observation Medical Services Provided at services to be covered, they must meet the Medicare criteria Hospital Outpatient Facilities and Ambulatory Surgical and be considered reasonable and necessary.
-Observation Centers. services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
+Services that are covered for you What you must pay when you get these services Outpatient hospital observation Outpatient observation cost-Observation services are hospital outpatient services given sharing is explained in Outpatient surgery and other to determine if you need to be admitted as an inpatient or can be discharged.
+For outpatient hospital observation medical services provided at hospital outpatient facilities and services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
+Observation ambulatory surgical centers. services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
 Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an "outpatient."
 If you are not sure if you are an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at https://www.medicare.gov/sites/default/files/ 2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at medicare.gov/sites/default/files/2021-10/11435-Inpatientor-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7days a week.
-Outpatient Hospital Services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
-Covered services include, but are not limited to: Services in an emergency department Please refer to Emergency Care.
+Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
+Covered services include, but are not limited to: Please refer to Emergency Services in an emergency department Care.